 How to Fix Broken Links?

-If you found any broken links on your website using the tools I mentioned above, either you can remove them from your website, change the link, or redirects them to some other page which is relevant to the topic.
+If you find any broken links on your website using the tools I mentioned above, you can remove them from your website, change the link, or redirect them to some other page that is relevant to the topic.

 Wrapping Up!

-In this guide, I tried to share the best methods to find and did broken links on your website.
+In this guide, I tried to share the best methods to find and break links on your website.
 I highly recommend you following these methods for your website to keep it safe and prevent any negative effects n your website due to it.

-There are a lot of other methods which you can find on the internet to solve issues on your websites but the methods I shared above works accurately and is safe to follow without any complications.
+There are a lot of other methods that you can find on the internet to solve issues on your websites, but the methods I shared above work accurately and are safe to follow without any complications.

 Also, let me know if you have got any questions in the comment section below.